-Chester County Hospital – a part of Penn Medicine – provides care for more than 300 premature infants and full-term babies with health challenges each year, with a 36% increase over the past three years.
-Recent demand for newborn intensive care requires our neonatology team to care for a monthly average of 10 to 16 babies at a time, in a space designed for 12.
-Research shows that newborn outcomes improve within a specific environment, and updated space planning with a mix of private rooms and common shared space will support care that is family-centered, helping fragile newborns to thrive.
+Chester County Hospital, part of Penn Medicine, provides care for more than 300 premature infants and full-term babies with health challenges each year, with a 36% increase over the past three years.
+Recent demand for newborn intensive care requires our neonatology team to care for a monthly average of 10-16 babies at a time, in a space designated for 12.
+Research shows that newborn outcomes improve within a specific environment, and updated space planning with a mix of private rooms and common shared space will support care that is family centered, helping fragile newborns to thrive.
 Additional improvements include a transition room, a larger nutrition room, and closer nurse monitoring stations with a more direct view.

 The Women's Auxiliary is proud to pledge their support of a brighter future for our tiniest patients!